Shehab-Hesham/Smart-Home-ATMega32/README.md

 # Smart-Home-ATMega32
 Automated smart home using keypad inputs for passwords and control commands through UART.

+User 1's Password = 21
-User's Password = 123
+User 1's Password = 222
-Admin's Password = 124
+Admin's Password = 123

 There are 5 LEDs, 1 Dimmer, 1 Door (Servo Motor), 1 ADC Temperature Sensor, an Air Conditioner (DC Motor), LCD, Keypad, and UART Terminal.
 One can enter the system in one of two modes: Admin or User, depending on the entered password on the keypad.